British Leyland (BL) and Ralph Broad’s Broadspeed racing team collaborated to make the Jaguar XJ12C into a race car.

 racing program.
 Broadspeed and Jaguar combined to pursue mechanical development together with aggressive weight saving.
 The extensively

-unique features for a racing car!
-The exterior had radically modified bodywork with huge flared wheel arches, brake cooling ducts and the
+features for a racing car!
+The exterior had radically modified bodywork with huge flared wheel arches, brake cooling ducts and the bodyshell

-The crankshaft remained standard but the conrods were modified and the heads reworked, especially around the valves.
-An oil cooler was
+crankshaft remained standard but the conrods were modified and the heads reworked, especially around the valves.
+An oil cooler was fitted and

-fitted and Lucas mechanical fuel injection used with ram-effect plenum chambers.
-The few modifications that were made boosted power to 550
+Lucas mechanical fuel injection used with ram-effect plenum chambers.
+The few modifications that were made boosted power to 550-600bhp at 8

 Despite the massive output and desperate attempts to lighten the XJ shell it was still a 1.5 ton car.
 And that caused several dynamic problems,